koremus/NAO-NE-fishing-jobs/README.txt

 /temp: for all temporary files

 INSTRUCTIONS:
-Run generateFigure_1a_2.do, generateFigure_3.do and generateFigure_1b.R to generate all figures in the main text.
+Set the local/working directory in generateFigure_1a_2.do, generateFigure_3.do and generateFigure_1b.R before running the files to generate all figures in the main text.